vaclavsvejcar/svejcar-dev/content/drafts/2019-10-11-using-sass-with-hakyll.md

 ```

 ## Problems with hot reloading
 Now try the above with _hot reloading_ using `stack exec site watch` command.
-When you change the `main.scss` file, changes are detected and recompiled and new `.css` file is generated, so you see the changes in web browser after refreshing.
-However, when you edit one of the smaller files you `@include` into the main one, no changes are detected, until you restart the _hot reloading_, which is pretty annoying.
+When you change the `main.scss` file, changes are detected, recompiled and new `.css` file is generated, so you see the changes in web browser after refreshing.
+However, when you edit one of the secondary files you `@include` into the main one, no changes are detected, until you restart the _hot reloading_, which is pretty annoying.

 So what's wrong?
 Using the `match "assets/css/main.scss"` rule, we tell _Hakyll_ to watch changes on file `main.scss`.
 But when you edit any of the included file, _Hakyll_ has no clue that it also needs to recompile the main one, to refresh the resulting `.css`.
 You might try to change the above rule to `match "assets/css/**.scss"`, but this won't help too, because when now you edit the included file, _Hakyll_ still has no clue that it also needs to recompile the `main.scss` and it results to the same problem.

 ## The solution
-Basically what we need to do is to tell _Hakyll_ to also recompile the `main.scss` each time any other `.scss` file is changed.
-It took me some time to discover how to do this, but then I found [comment from Hakyll author][solution], which describes exactly what we need:
+What we need to do is to tell _Hakyll_ to also recompile the `main.scss` each time any other `.scss` file is changed.
+It took me some time to discover how to do this, but then I found [this post from Hakyll author][solution], where he shows exactly what we need:

 ```haskell
 scssDependency <- makePatternDependency "assets/css/**.scss"